JonDDowns/blog_markdowns/makeNbaDb/nbainit.md

 1. Connected to the sportradar API
 2. Downloaded NBA season and schedule data
-3. Flattened the data and load it into a relational database
+3. Flattened the data and loaded it into a relational database
 4. Developed procedures for updates that only download what is necessary

 <br/>